Sound Blaster Roar

 Sound Blaster Roar is a portable Bluetooth speaker manufactured by Creative Technology Ltd. The speaker was launched on 27 February 2014 at the IT Show 2014 in Singapore.
-It has got two amplifiers one for driving the low and medium frequency and the other for high frequency.
+It has two amplifiers - one for driving the low and medium frequency and the other for high frequency.
 There are five drivers in the speaker, one 2.5" woofer, two passive radiators and two front 1.5” high frequency drivers.

 Design and features

-The Sound Blaster Roar is about the size of a dictionary and weighs 1.10 kg (2.5 lbs).
+The Sound Blaster Roar is about the size of a dictionary and weighs 1.10 kg (2.5 lb).
 It supports aptX, AAC and SBC Bluetooth codecs.
 It can be used as a USB sound device on Mac and Windows computers.
 The supported operating systems are Mac OS X, Microsoft Windows 7, 8 and 8.1.
 When connected to a computer, SBX Pro Studio sound enhancements can be applied to the speaker with the Sound Blaster Control Panel software.

 There are no SBX Pro Studio sound enhancements when it is connected via Bluetooth or Aux-In.
 The Sound Blaster Central app does not work with the Sound Blaster Roar.